 - Stay active rather than remain inside an office.

 Every job has sources of stress.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Appropriate experience and tools can help address any concerns.
-What’s more, paid training and a consistent schedule help people in the HVAC industry avoid some of the most common triggers of work-related stress.
+HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a stable workload help people in the HVAC industry fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

 Moving heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Accessing and servicing large equipment can be tiring.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work across the country.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

 As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.
+Newer models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
-An employer may also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to help you better serve customers.
+You can become certified by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this influential accreditation expands your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While a little math is needed, most of the HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-The daily schedule may vary depending on where you work.
+A typical workday may vary based on the project and job site.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+For projects more relevant to new construction, you are more likely to have a set schedule for regular business hours.

-As stated previously, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always useful.
+As we mentioned before, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary will reflect it.
+With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.
+Top earners make between $56,600 and $68,000.
+Then again, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary